 - The VLAN ID displays the default value and can be ignored.

-- Assign Overlapping Subnets is disabled by default.
+- Assign Overlapping Subnets is deactivated by default.

 - Enter 169.254.0.1 in the Edge LAN IP Address text box.